-Last — but definitely not least — is the skincare brand Versed, which only made its debut in May.
+Next is the skincare brand Versed, which only made its debut in May.
 Although newer to the table, its powerful, affordable products are quickly gathering steam at Target.
 (Which is where you'll be able to shop the brand, by the way.)
 It's a must if you prefer your skin care simple, yet still cute enough for a quick #shelfie pic.
 And the fact that it offers a cruelty-free, vegan cleansing balm for less than $20?
 That's a reason to celebrate.

 This clean beauty brand, founded in 2018 by dermatologist Amy Liu, is quickly becoming an editor favorite.
 Not only does the skin care-friendly makeup formulas work for all skin types and tones, but the dewy highlighter balms and shiny lip glosses make for easy, fuss-free wear.

 This article was originally published on